 Dermatitis is an umbrella term for conditions that cause skin inflammation, resulting in symptoms like redness, dryness, and itching.
 Eczema (atopic dermatitis) is the most common form.

-According to another study, the top five skin conditions military personnel experience are fungal infections, eczema/dermatitis, insect bite reactions, bacterial infection, and acne.
-The same study found that military personnel are prone to dermatitis because of factors including exposure to sweating, use of camouflage cream and insect repellants, and allergic reactions to uniforms and gear they have to wear.
+Veterans as a group are prone to skin conditions.
+According to one study, the top five skin conditions military personnel experience are fungal infections, eczema/dermatitis, insect bite reactions, bacterial infection, and acne.
+The same study found that military personnel are prone to dermatitis because of factors including sweating, use of camouflage cream and insect repellants, and allergic reactions to uniforms and gear they have to wear.

 Many veterans may also have skin conditions as a result of exposure to toxins or other environmental factors during their military service.